mne-tools/mne-python/doc/pre_install.rst

 - :doc:`MNE-CPP <mne_cpp>` provides core MNE functionality implemented in C++ and is primarily intended for embedded and real-time applications.

-There are also python tools for easily importing MEG data from the Human Connectome Project for use with MNE-python (`MNE-HCP`_), and tools for managing MNE projects so that they comply with the Brain Imaging Data Structure specification (`MNE-BIDS`_).
+There are also Python tools for easily importing MEG data from the Human Connectome Project for use with MNE-python (`MNE-HCP`_), and tools for managing MNE projects so that they comply with the Brain Imaging Data Structure specification (`MNE-BIDS`_).